Cambridge East Area Action Plan (AAP)

 We, in partnership with Cambridge City Council, submitted the Cambridge East AAP to the Secretary of State in January 2006 and examination hearings to test the 'soundness' of the Cambridge East AAP were held in July 2007.

 Following the examination hearings, the Inspector indicated that on the basis of the information available certain changes were needed.
 In order to make the Cambridge East AAP 'sound' in relation to the proposed Green Separation between the development and the villages of Teversham and Fen Ditton, further public consultation was undertaken in October to November 2007.

-In December 2007, the Inspector issued their Inspectors report concluding that the Cambridge East AAP is 'sound' subject to a number of binding changes being made.
+In December 2007, the Inspector issued their Inspectors report [PDF, 1MB] concluding that the Cambridge East AAP is 'sound' subject to a number of binding changes being made.